IBM/core-dump-handler/README.md

 ## Build and Deploy a Custom Version

-The services are written in Rust using [rustup](https://rustup.rs/).

 1. Build the image `docker build -t YOUR_TAG_NAME .`

 2. Push the image to your container registry